marph91/jimmy/docs/formats/default.md

 - Every format that is supported by [pandoc](https://pandoc.org/).
 Some formats may need some tweaking, though.
 A few examples:
     - CSV
     - DocBook
-    - docx
+    - DOCX
     - EPUB
     - HTML
-    - Jupyter notebook
+    - Jupyter Notebook
+    - MediaWiki
     - ODT
     - OPML
-    - MediaWiki
     - reStructuredText
     - RTF
     - txt2tags